owen-totem-space/1.Markdown/TeamDocs/1. Issue Resolutions/Automate Duplicate Display.md

 >[!NOTE]
 >  This method creates a .bat file that is clickable.
 This `.bat` file can be triggered from windows scheduler.
 >
->  You can also create a shortcut to this `.bat` file to change the icon etc. to make it more user friendly.
-I used to do this to put a button on the taskbar or desktop
+>  We will also create a shortcut to this `.bat` file to hide the file and to change the icon.
+I used to do this to put a button on the taskbar or desktop.

 - Create a new `.txt` file and name it `DisplaySwitch.txt`
 - Open the `DisplaySwitch.txt` file with `notepad.exe`